magnbni/Noflix/README.md

 We chose these technologies mostly because of the familiarity to the team developers, but also because of the ease of implementation.

+## Accessibility

+It's important to us that our application is accessible to everyone.
+We have therefore implemented a few features to make it easier for people with disabilities to use our application.
+We have carefully selected colours which make it easy for everyone to see all buttons and components.
+We have also made sure that the application is responsive, so that it can be used on all devices.
+We have also made sure that the application is easy to navigate using only the keyboard.
+We have also made sure that the application is screen reader friendly, and that all images, buttons and similar have alt-text or aria labels.

 ## Testing

 Testing is deficient as of version 3, but some end-to-end tests can be executed by running the command: